rjohnsen/threathunting-book/content/part-3/establishing-timeline.md

     Attacker->>Network: Exit Network [12:45]
  {{< /mermaid >}}

-From this timeline we see that the threat hunter with basis in the hypothesis discovered traces of data exfiltration at 12:00 on a given day.
+From this timeline we see that the threat hunter with basis in the hypothesis discovered traces of data exfiltration at 12:00 on that given day.
 From there the threat hunter followed traces both back and forth in time to uncover the entire scope.

 ## The role of timelines in reports